 Attending Home Inspections During Home Buying Process

-Attending home inspections are important to home buyers, and it is worthwhile for every home buyer, especially first time home buyers in attending home inspections during home buying process.
-A home inspection normally costs between $200 to $500 and is paid directly by the buyers to the home inspection company.
+Attending home inspections are important to home buyers.
+It is worthwhile for every home buyer, especially first time home buyers in attending home inspections during home buying process.
+A home inspection normally costs between $200 to $500.
+It is paid directly by the buyers to the home inspection company.

 Here is a brief explanation of that difference: